The Galapagos Tortoise comes in 3 main shapes:

 Intermediate: this is a sub-species of the above two, a mixture of both the Saddlebacked Tortoise and the Dome-shaped Tortoise.

 Shells are not either saddleback or domeback; they can also be of intermediate type with some characteristics of both the extreme types.
 The Sierra Negra volcano population that inhabits southern Isabela Island is notable for the flat, so-called ‘tabletop’ shells, differing from both the domebacks and saddlebacks.
-There is little variation in the dull-brown colour of the shell or scales between populations.
+There is little variation in the dull-brown color of the shell or scales between populations.

 In all species, males have a concave undershell, which facilitates mating.
 The male tortoise is also always larger than the female tortoise.